IulianCosman/PriceComparator/README.md

 ⚠️ Security Notice:

 - Previous commits were rewritten to remove accidentally committed credentials.
-No confidential information is currently present in the repository.
+No confidential information is currently present in the repository (application.properties was removed from the commits).

 🧠 What could be improved